Diggen85/a-culfw/README.md

 a644p - Works on an Atmel AVR 644p - with SCC support

-I2CCUL - Allow communication over I2C as Slave instead UART - WIP
+I2CCUL - Integrated in https://github.com/heliflieger/a-culfw

 # Alternative culfw for cul devices
 ___